-- A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - B. Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - C. Pesticides and herbicides, which may come from a variety of sources such as agriculture, and residential uses. - D. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can, also, come from gas stations, and septic systems. - E. Radioactive contaminants, which can be naturally-occurring.
+- A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - B. Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - C. Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - D. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - E. Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.